 I grew up in Huntington Beach, California.
 I was the freckle-faced kid at school who got made fun of, not only because of my freckles and sun-bleached hair but I think my favorite my red suspenders flagged me as a “nerd."
 To make matters worse, both of my parents were principals.
 Thankfully not at my school, otherwise live would have even more miserable.
 But, I still felt like an outcast and struggled with fitting in.
 I was an eager student, which was great for teachers, but not so great for making friends.
 My neighbor hated me so much that he kicked me and bit me on many occasions.
 It was terribly painful!

-I was always the outcast, the easy-target, the kid who never got picked for sports teams.
+I was always the outlier, the easy-target, the kid who never got picked for sports teams.
 My mom felt so bad for me that she bought me a basketball of my own, but it didn’t change the fact that I had no one to play with.

-Martial Arts gave me confidence, and I loved it.
-I went on to earn my black belt, and have continued training on and off ever since.
+Martial Arts gave me confidence and I loved it.
+I went on to earn my black belt and have continued training on and off ever since.

 I enjoyed teaching martial arts because it gave me the opportunity to teach and empower children with the same valuable lessons I had learned myself: to have the confidence to stand up and speak out against bullies.

 In high school, I wrestled and was the meanest 119-pound ginger in town.
-I made the Varsity team as a freshman, and became famous for body-slamming people three times my weight class.
+I made the Varsity team as a freshman and became famous for body-slamming people three times my weight class.
 I channeled all of my anger from being bullied and turned it into match-winning motivation.

 I also discovered a passion for pole vaulting, initially trying it out as a joke, but somehow made the team.
 I flew high, like a butterfly, as I curbed my body over the high bar.
 The mental and physical challenges that came with running as fast as you could with a 14-foot pole, followed by flinging yourself into the air to surpass the height of your previous jump thrilled me.
 All I wanted to do was fly higher.